"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Methodology

 \subsection{Shortcut Types}

 A shortcut can be defined as a decision rule that a model learned from its training dataset which is not expected to hold under a slight distribution shift.
 While it is not possible to adequately characterize the full spectrum of thinkable shortcuts, one can identify common \textit{shortcut types} which one anticipates to be learnable from a dataset.
-For example, it has been shown that a model can perform well on an NLI task by focusing only on the hypothesis and ignoring the premise \cite{poliak-etal-2018-hypothesis,belinkov-etal-2019-dont}, or even predict the correct label from negation words or other annotation artifacts \cite{gururangan-etal-2018-annotation,geva-etal-2019-modeling}.
-In a similar vein \citet{mccoy-etal-2019-right} define three heuristic types characteristic of NLI datasets.

-We focus on binary classification tasks and experiment with the following shortcuts that are applicable to many tasks\footnote{More NLI-specific shortcuts defined over multiple inputs, such as word overlap of premise and hypothesis or ignoring the premise, can be tested similarly.
-The main difference is that the realization of a shortcut becomes instance-dependent and not universal for the whole dataset.}:
+In this study we focus on \textit{lexical} shortcuts that are characteristic of what modern classification models learn from text data.
+The following reasons motivate our choice. (i) Salience explanations are weights over tokens, hence lexical shortcuts (unlike more abstract ones, like overlap or syntactic cues) are a natural choice for them.
+Indeed, how easy would it be for a human to spot even a simple grammatical-positional rule (e.g., a coordinated NP at a certain position in the input) from a dozen highlights?
+Furthermore, it has been pointed out that input salience methods, unlike data attribution ones, may be insufficient for discovering artifacts beyond the lexical level \cite{han-etal-2020-explaining}. (ii) As mentioned in Introduction, lexical shortcuts represent a prominent failure mode for NLP models, therefore focusing on those we address probably the most important class of problems that salience methods could be helpful with.
+That being said, the proposed methodology can be easily extended to other shortcut types, as long as it makes sense to visualize the shortcut with a highlight over the input.